The Walt Disney Company research snapshot

 DIS AI Stock Forecast Scenarios

-The DIS AI stock forecast is scenario-based because earnings depend on streaming profitability, ESPN direct-to-consumer adoption, park demand, cruise expansion, film slate returns, cost discipline, and the valuation multiple.
-Using a $97.48 price reference, TTM EPS near $6.26, and a three-year model checked with the financial rigor tool, the mechanical outcomes are about $176 in a bullish case, $123 in a base case, and $69 in a bearish case before dividends.
+The DIS AI stock forecast is scenario-based because earnings depend on streaming profitability, ESPN direct-to-consumer adoption, NFL Network integration, park demand, cruise expansion, film slate returns, cost discipline, the ABC-FCC process, and the valuation multiple.
+Using a $96.19 price reference, TTM EPS near $6.26, and a three-year model checked with the financial rigor tool, the mechanical outcomes are about $168 in a bullish case, $122 in a base case, and $68 in a bearish case before dividends.

 Bullish case

-More likely if Disney sustains double-digit EPS growth, streaming margins expand, ESPN direct-to-consumer launches with low churn, Experiences keeps pricing power, films improve, and investors value Disney closer to a premium branded content compounder.
+More likely if Disney sustains double-digit adjusted EPS growth, streaming margins expand, ESPN direct-to-consumer and the NFL Network integration exceed expectations, Experiences keeps pricing power, films improve, the ABC-FCC dispute settles, and investors value Disney closer to a premium branded content compounder.

 Base case

-More likely if FY2026 and FY2027 earnings grow at a mid-to-high single-digit pace, streaming profit offsets linear decline, parks remain resilient, and the market assigns a mid-teens earnings multiple.
+More likely if FY2026 and FY2027 earnings grow at a mid-to-high single-digit pace, streaming profit offsets linear decline, parks remain resilient, buybacks continue at an $8 billion annual target, and the market assigns a mid-teens earnings multiple.

 Bearish case

-More likely if cord-cutting accelerates, ESPN rights costs pressure margins, park attendance softens, major releases miss expectations, streaming churn rises, or investors price Disney as a low-growth media conglomerate.
+More likely if the ABC-FCC process escalates into long hearings, cord-cutting accelerates, ESPN rights and NFL integration costs pressure margins, park attendance softens, major releases miss expectations, streaming churn rises, or investors price Disney as a low-growth media conglomerate.

 DIS AI technical analysis